revloc02/dndMarkdown/colver-5e-homebrew.md

 ***Tie Breakers:*** The creature with the higher Dexterity Ability Score (NOT their Ability Score Modifier) gets to choose whether to go before or after the other creature(s) it tied with.
 In the event that the Dexterity Scores are also tied, the creatures act simultaneously.

+#### Surprise
+A surprised creature adds +10 to its initiative result and cannot take Reactions while it is surprised.
+A creature is surprised until the end of the round during which it is surprised.

+#### Creatures Unable to Act
+Any creature that is unable to take actions (most likely because it is incapacitated) does not roll initiative.
+Any effects that such creatures must resolve, such as death saving throws, are resolved at the end of the round.

 \columnbreak

 ### Changing Initiative